New Year's Six

 The New Year's Six, sometimes abbreviated as NY6, are the following NCAA Division I Football Bowl Subdivision (FBS) bowl games: the Rose Bowl, Sugar Bowl, Orange Bowl, Cotton Bowl, Peach Bowl, and Fiesta Bowl.
 These games are traditionally played annually on or around New Year's Day and represent six of the ten oldest bowl games played at the FBS level.

-As of the 2024 season, the New Year's Six hosts the quarterfinal and semifinal rounds of the College Football Playoff (CFP).
-Twelve teams are selected and seeded, following the conclusion of regular-season play, for the single-elimination tournament.
+Since the 2024 season, the New Year's Six hosts the quarterfinal and semifinal rounds of the College Football Playoff (CFP).
+Twelve teams are selected and seeded, following the conclusion of regular-season play, for a single-elimination tournament.
 Eight teams meet in first-round games, played at campus sites.
-The four winners then advance to play the four highest-ranked conference champions, who received a bye; these quarterfinal games are played as four of the New Year's Six games.
+The four winners then advance to play four teams who received a bye; these quarterfinal games are played as four of the New Year's Six games.
 The four quarterfinal winners then advance to the semifinals, played as two of the New Year's Six games.
-The two semifinal winners then advance to a championship game.
+The two semifinal winners then advance to the CFP National Championship.

-For the 2014 through 2023 seasons, two of the New Year's Six games (selected annually on a rotating basis) served as semifinal games in a four-team playoff, while teams appearing in the other four New Year's Six games were not eligible to appear in the national championship game.
-These six top-tier bowl games rotated the hosting of the two CFP semifinal games, which determine the teams that play in the final CFP National Championship game.
+For the 2014 through 2023 seasons, two of the New Year's Six games served as semifinal games in a four-team playoff, while teams appearing in the other four New Year's Six games were not eligible to appear in the national championship game.
+These six top-tier bowl games rotated the hosting of the two CFP semifinal games.
 The rotation was set on a three-year cycle with the following pairings: Rose–Sugar, Orange–Cotton, and Peach–Fiesta.

 The National Championship game may be considered part of the New Year's Six, depending on context.